Enrique1987/databricks/01_02_Data_Engineer_Professional/Long-Questions-Exam-Preparation-DE-Professional.md

 df = df.select("field1", "field2", explode("field3").alias("nested_field"))
 ```

-Correct Answer: A Option A is correct.
+Option A is correct.
 This option's code effectively makes use of the spark.readStream function, which is required to read streaming data.
 The format is specified as "cloudfiles" by the .format("cloudfiles") directive, indicating that the files are kept in cloud storage.
 The files' format is set to JSON
 by the .option("format", "json").
 Automatic schema inference is made possible by the .option("inferSchema", "true") based on the information in the files.
 Finally, the .load("dbfs:/mnt/data") specifies where the JSON files are located in the cloud storage.
 The engineer uses the